 Contrade of Siena

 A contrada (singular) is a district within an Italian city.
 The most popular of today are the 17 of Siena.
 Each is named after an animal or symbol and each has its own long history and complicated set of heraldic and semi-mythological associations.
-One contrada in the north east of the city is called the Giraffa, and affluent sections originally the home of painters.
+One contrada in the north east of the city is called the Giraffa, an affluent section originally the home of painters.
 Its colors are red and white.
 Another neighborhood Leocorno (unicorn) was the home to goldsmiths.
 Each summer a horse race, Il Palio, is run with all contrade competeing. https://en.wikipedia.org/wiki/Contrade_of_Siena

 This category could go on forever... but I noticed almost no animals in soccer.